Guide to STAR Measures

 Critical Process Measures:

-• Medication Reconciliation Post-Discharge: Care transition quality indicator.
+• Medication Reconciliation Post-Discharge: Assesses quality of care transitions and patient safety

 • Special Needs Plan Care Management: Specialized population care coordination

-• Transitions of Care: Both the Transitions of Care (Part C) and Follow-Up after Emergency Department Visit for People with Multiple High-Risk Chronic Conditions (Part C) measures. were added to the 2024 STAR Ratings, each with a weight of 1.¹
+• Transitions of Care: Both Transitions of Care (Part C) and Follow-Up After Emergency Department Visit for People with Multiple High-Risk Chronic Conditions (Part C) were added to the 2024 Star Ratings, each initially weighted at 1x¹

 Quality Metrics and Performance Benchmarking